green-dino/Python-for-MSSP/readme.md

-Python Workshop: Cybersecurity and Data Analysis
+# Python Workshop: Cybersecurity and Data Analysis

+> This course assumes you have python installed on your system.
+I reccomend following the instructions [here](https://www.python.org/downloads/)

 Welcome to the Python workshop focused on cybersecurity and data analysis!
 This workshop is designed to take you through a series of assignments, each building upon the previous one, gradually increasing in complexity.

 Through these assignments, you will cover a wide range of topics relevant to cybersecurity and data analysis using Python.
 This structured approach ensures that you develop a strong foundation in Python programming while gaining practical skills applicable to security-related tasks.

 # String Search Operations:
 Introduces basic string manipulation and searching techniques, fundamental for text-based data analysis and parsing.